DeSciL/Qualtrics/Panel/Panel.md

 |8v2pKycBjrB60e1 | zZEPXySucUcmk2b |    |
 |...             | ...             |    |

+Notes:
+- Submit codes via WebApi (tbd)

 #### 6. Dispay exit codes

 Turkers arrive on your survey with one of the links in Survey1-AccessCodes.csv.
 At the end of the survey you have to display a message that contains the corresponding exit code.

 - See file [Checkout](Checkout.md) for instructions to setup a 'Custom end of survey message'.

+#### 7. Misc

+Contact DeSciL staff for fully unattended code exchange via WebService calls.
+This makes only sense, however, if you have a high number surveys to deploy.